MatAtBread/nodent/README.md

 	var x = await 100 ; // 100

 ...is valid.
 Nodent, by default, does _not_ allow this behaviour (you'll get a run-time error about '100.then is not a function'.
-Generally, this is not a problem in that you obviously only want to wait on asynchronous things (and not numbers or strings).
+Generally, this is not a problem in that you obviously only want to wait on asynchronous things (and not numbers, strings or anything else).
 However, there is one unpleasant edge case, which is where an expression _might_ be a Promise (my advice is to never write code like this, and avoid code that does it).

 	var x = await maybeThisIsAPromise() ;

 In this case, the expression will need wrapping before it is awaited on by Nodent.
-You can emulate this behaviour by specifying the code-generate flag 'wrapAwait' in your package.json or after the nodent directive:
+You can emulate this behaviour by specifying the code-generation flag 'wrapAwait' in your package.json or after the nodent directive:

 	'use nodent {"wrapAwait":true}';